-The Risk Management Committee appointed the Risk Management Team on 28th June 2016.
-On Y2018, the Company has revised the risk management according to the criteria described in ISO 9001:2015 which are higher than normal basic for evaluating the operational risk of all departments.
-It can be concluded the high risk at 13 items and medium risk at 66 items.
+The Risk Management Committee appointed the Risk Management Team to revise the risk management according to the criteria described in ISO 9001:2015 which are higher than normal basic for evaluating the operational risk of all departments.
+It can be concluded the high risk at 15 items and medium risk at 68 items.
 The risk evaluation will be done annually.